No products in the cart

 Semaglutide and the Incretin Effect

 According to Holst, the most widespread association with Semaglutide is the “incretin effect.”[1]
-Incretins are a group of metabolic hormones released from the gastrointestinal tract that lower blood sugar (sugar) levels.
-Semaglutide appears to be one of the two most common and essential hormones that stimulate incretin action in the rodent model (the other is GIP).
-GIP circulates at about 10 times the concentration of Semaglutide, but there is evidence that GLP-1 may be more potent than GIP, especially when blood glucose levels are relatively high.[2]
-The researcher also notes that โDecreased secretion of GLP-1 may contribute to the development of obesity, and exaggerated secretion may be responsible for postprandial reactive hypoglycemia.โ Semaglutide receptors have been identified on the surface of pancreatic beta cells, suggesting that Semaglutide may directly stimulate insulin exocytosis from the pancreas.
+Semaglutide appears to be one of the two most common and essential hormones that may stimulate incretin action in the rodent model, alongside GIP.
+GIP appears to circulate at roughly 10x the concentration of Semaglutide, but there is data to suggest that GLP-1 may be more efficacious than GIP, particularly in cases of elevated blood glucose levels.[2]
+The researchers also note that “Decreased secretion of GLP-1 may contribute to the development of obesity, and exaggerated secretion may be responsible for postprandial reactive hypoglycemia.”
+Semaglutide receptors have been identified on the surface of pancreatic beta cells, suggesting that Semaglutide may directly stimulate insulin exocytosis from the pancreas.
 In combination with the sulfonylurea substance, Semaglutide has been suggested to increase insulin secretion.
-Various potential nutritional effects include a possible increase in protein synthesis, decreased proteolysis, and increase in amino acid uptake by skeletal muscle.

 Semaglutide and Beta Cell Protection

-Semaglutide and Appetite
+Semaglutide and Caloric Intake

 Semaglutide and the Brain

-There is potential evidence that Semaglutide may help to enhance learning and protect neurons from neurodegenerative diseases such as Alzheimer’s.
-One study has posited that Semaglutide may enhance associative and spatial learning in mice and improve learning disabilities in mice with specific gene defects.
-In rats that overexpress Semaglutide receptors in particular brain areas, both learning and memory appear to be significantly better than normal controls.[6]
+There is data to suggest that Semaglutide may exhibit supportive activity in cognitive function and may potentially protect neurons from neurodegenerative diseases.
+One study has posited that Semaglutide may enhance associative and spatial learning in mice and improve learning in mice with specific gene defects.
+In rats that overexpress Semaglutide receptors in particular brain areas, both learning and memory were observed by researchers to be reportedly significantly better than controls.[9]
 Further research studies of mice indicated the peptide’s potential to protect from immunotoxic neurons.
-Interestingly, Semaglutide and its analog exendin-4 have been reported in mouse models to apparently reduce amyloid-beta levels in the brain.
-The beta-amyloid precursor protein found in neurons is the primary component of the plaques observed in Alzheimer’s disease.[7]
+Interestingly, Semaglutide and its analog exendin-4 have been reported in mouse models to reduce amyloid-beta levels in the brain.
+The beta-amyloid precursor protein found in neurons is the primary component of the plaques observed in neurodegenerative disease.[10]
+It remains to be seen if preventing amyloid-beta accumulation might protect against the onset of Alzheimer’s disease.
+Still, this research is, at the very least, a tantalizing clue as to how scientists may further understand the progression of mild cognitive impairment to whole Alzheimer’s disease.[11]

 References

 - Holst JJ.
-From the Incretin Concept and the Discovery of GLP-1 to Today’s Diabetes Therapy.
+From the Incretin Concept and the Discovery of GLP-1.
 Front Endocrinol (Lausanne).
 2019 Apr 26;10:260. doi: 10.3389/fendo.2019.00260.
 PMID: 31080438; PMCID: PMC6497767.

 - Holst JJ.
 The physiology of glucagon-like peptide 1.
 Physiol Rev. 2007 Oct;87(4):1409-39. doi: 10.1152/physrev.00034.2006.
 PMID: 17928588.